oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```

-## Format of a Issuer-Issued Disclosures Object
+## Format of an Issuer-Issued Disclosures Object

 Besides the SD-JWT itself, the holder needs to learn the raw claim values that
 are contained in the SD-JWT, along with the precise input to the digest